Print this page

 Franny joined the Polk County Emergency Management Agency May 19th, 2014.
 Franny, a graduate of Mercy College of Health Science obtained a certificate in Medical Assisting.

-She had been previously employed at the Polk County Health Department for the past five years as a Medical Assistant.
-Franny has helped respond to multiple pandemics, including H1N1 where she was intrumental to the response.
-Franny is also a BLS intructor.
+She had been previously employed at the Polk County Health Department as a Medical Assistant.
+Franny has helped respond to multiple pandemics, including H1N1 where she was instrumental to the response.
+Franny is also a Basic Life Support (BLS) instructor.